Overstrand Local Municipality elections: By-elections from September 2007 to May 2011

 The following by-elections were held to fill vacant ward seats in the period between the floor crossing period in September 2007 and the election in May 2011.

 May 2011 election

 At the election of 18 May 2011, the council was expanded to 25 members with the addition of 3 new wards and 3 new PR list seats.
 The Democratic Alliance won a majority with 15 seats.

 By-elections from May 2011 to August 2016

 The following by-elections were held to fill vacant ward seats in the period between the elections in May 2011 and August 2016.

 August 2016 election

 At the election of 3 August 2016, the Democratic Alliance won a majority with 16 seats.

 By-elections from August 2016 to 2021

 The following by-elections were held to fill vacant ward seats in the period between the elections since August 2016.

 November 2021 election

 At the election of 1 November 2021, the Democratic Alliance won a majority with 17 seats.

+By-elections from November 2021

+The following by-elections were held to fill vacant ward seats in the period from the election in November 2021.